 A total of 3-5 treatments may be necessary before lasting improvement is achieved

-With acute pain, a signle session is often successful
+With acute pain, a single session is often successful

 What conditions can be treated with a Well Wave Machine?